 So, it sort of counts as a school you can teach online without a degree!

-You’ll teach four Chinese students per class, aged 4 – 12 and you must be from the USA or Canada — teaching on Beijing time can be a bit of a challenge.
+You’ll teach four Chinese students per class, aged 4 – 12 and you must be from the USA, the UK, South Africa, Australia, New Zealand or Canada.

 Requirements to Teach With Magic Ears